• Skip to primary navigation

 • Simple Basil Pesto

-Perfect dish to go with corned beef on St. Pat's Day.
+The perfect side dish to go with corned beef on St. Patrick's Day.

 Print Pin Rate